 Geo-spatial practice is focussed on providing cartographic means for certain space and environment.
 Widely employed tools are Geoscientific Information Systems and Geographic Information Systems.
 Most of these tools use geo-referenced data in order to organise and reference information.
 Available topologies can also provide for the categorisation of geospatial entities.
 All together these means are very limited when seen in a larger context as required for many complex application scenarios.
 Regarding that, one of the major deficits is the lack of a consistent and holistic knowledge concept.
-The fundaments of terminology and understanding knowledge are layed out by Aristotle [1], being an essential part of 'Ethics' [2].
-Information sciences can very much benefit from

-Aristotle's fundaments and a knowledge-centric approach [3] but for building holistic and sustainable solutions, supporting a modern definition of knowledge [4], they need to go beyond the available technology-based approaches and hypothesis [5] as analysed in Platon's Phaidon.
+The fundaments of terminology and understanding knowledge are layed out by Aristotle [5], being an essential part of 'Ethics' [6].
+Information sciences can very much benefit from Aristotle's fundaments and a knowledge-centric approach [7] but for building holistic and sustainable solutions, supporting a modern definition of knowledge [8], they need to go beyond the available technology-based approaches and hypothesis [9] as analysed in Platon's Phaidon.

-In sciences, observation is one of the most important fundamental tasks [6].
+In sciences, observation is one of the most important fundamental tasks [10].
 But, as John Burroughs expressed "There is nothing in which people differ in more than in their powers of observation.
 Some are only half alive to what is going on around them."
-[7].
-Triggered by the results of a systems cases study, it is obvious that superordinate systematic principles [8] are still widely missing in practice and education.
-Making a distinction and creating interfaces between methods and the implementation applications [9], the results of this research are illustrated here along with the practical example of the Knowledge Mapping methodology [10] enabling the creation of new object and entity context environments, e.g., implementing methods for knowledge mining context.
+[11].
+Triggered by the results of a systems cases study, it is obvious that superordinate systematic principles [12] are still widely missing in practice and education.
+Making a distinction and creating interfaces between methods and the implementation applications [13], the results of this research are illustrated here along with the practical example of the Knowledge Mapping methodology [14] enabling the creation of new object and entity context environments, e.g., implementing methods for knowledge mining context.
 This motivating background allows to build methods for knowledge mapping on a general methodological fundament.

-The Organisation for Economic Co-operation and Development (OECD) has published principles and guidelines for access to research data from public funding [11].
+The Organisation for Economic Co-operation and Development (OECD) has published principles and guidelines for access to research data from public funding [15].
 The principles and guidelines are meant to apply to research data that are gathered using public funds for the purposes of producing publicly accessible knowledge.
 In this context, the OECD especially addresses knowledge, re-use, and knowledge generated from re-use.
 The means to achieve such recommendations even for complex scenarios is to use the principles of Superordinate Knowledge, which integrate arbitrary knowledge over theory and practice.
-Core assembly elements of Superordinate Knowledge [8] are methodology, implementation, and realisation.
-Separation and integration of assemblies have proven beneficial for building solutions with different disciplines, different levels of expertise.
-Comprehensive focussed subsets of conceptual knowledge can also provide excellent modular and standardised complements for information systems component implementations, e.g., for environmental information management and computation [12].
-The conceptual knowledge reference divisions presented here are the result from more than three decades of scientific research in information science and multidisciplinary knowledge.
+Core assembly elements of Superordinate Knowledge [12] are: